nicklockwood/SwiftFormat/README.md

      */

-To work around that, either use blocks of single-line comments...
+To work around that, you can disable automatic indenting of comments using the `comments` command line flag.

+Alternatively, if you prefer to leave the comment indenting feature enabled, you can rewrite your multiline comment as a block of single-line comments...

     // some documentation
     //